nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  --- aside from one remark
  in Appendix B, heedful and forgetful are nowhere to be found.

+> `*` If an implementation promises to report one mismatch, instead of all
+> mismatches, then it does not need to keep the full set of contracts.
+> Thanks to [Michael Ballantyne](http://mballantyne.net/) for explaining
+> this to me.

 ### Priorities and Appearances